UstymUkhman/uwal/README.md

 - UWAL is very minimal, under development and in early alpha stage, so expect breaking changes in the future.
 - There are no plans to implement any WebGL fallback, so keep an eye on [browsers that support](https://caniuse.com/webgpu) WebGPU APIs.
 - It is aimed at developers who like minimal layers of abstraction and are interested in writing their own shaders.
+- To get started with UWAL, feel free to check out the [Wiki](https://github.com/UstymUkhman/uwal/wiki) page for some simple examples using version `0.1.0`.

 ## [Installation](https://www.npmjs.com/package/uwal)